-Women who choose to get breast implants have a huge variety of implant types to pick from, including whether to go with saline or silicone breast implants, and whether to choose round or teardrop-shaped breast implants.
+Women who choose to get breast implants have a huge variety of implant types to pick from, including whether to go with saline or silicone implants, and whether to choose round or teardrop-shaped breast implants.

 Round vs Teardrop

-Round breast implants are the more popular option and provide the most dramatic improvements in breast shape, projection, and cleavage.
+In summary, round breast implants are the more popular option and provide the most dramatic improvements in breast shape, projection, and cleavage.
 Women interested in a more subtle or subdued look will probably find that the more natural shape of teardrop breast implants are better suited to them.

 Round Breast Implants, Pros and Cons of